20 ways to rule the school

 9. Make eye contact.

 In our screened out worlds, it's easy to just look at your cell 24/7.
 The next time someone starts a convo with you, drop the emojis and look the person in the eye.
 It's a small gesture, but it'll make a diff in how you two connect (even if you don't think so).

 10. Quit holding yourself back.

 Instead thinking up reasons why you shouldn't go to the first dance of the year or why going out for the play doesn't feel like a fab idea, remind yourself why it could be awesome.

 It's a simple gesture that can make a huge diff in someone's day (plus, it's just the sweet thing to do).

 Whether it's to your BFF's first soccer game or a talent show to raise money for the mathletes, even your presence can be a big deal sometimes.
 Your time is one of the best gifts you can give someone.

 13. Show someone the ropes.

 Being the new kid can be tough, so offer up a seat to whoever's fresh to your school.
 Or, if you're in 8th grade, make a point to "adopt" a sixth grader on your cross-country team or in your clarinet section.
 Give someone the help and guidance you would've loved to have when you were new.

-one's perfect, but there's no sense in passing along someone else's bad news.
+No one's perfect, but there's no sense in passing along someone else's bad news.
+Rise above it.